ascii-boxes/boxes/_posts/2021-05-26-website-updates.md

 1. `cd {{ site.name }}`
 1. `git checkout gh-pages`
 1. `bundle install`
-   This command should take case of installing everything else as per the Gemfile.
+   This command takes care of installing everything else as per the Gemfile.
 1. `bundle exec jekyll serve --watch --incremental --trace`

 Now you can browse the website at *http://localhost:4000*